magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 > NOTE 3: We need to stop the running ring server because we added the
-> [Enlive][9] lib to the proeject dependencies.
+> [Enlive][9] lib to the project dependencies.
 Thanks to
-> [Chas Emerick][16] we could add new dependencies in the REPL to a
+> [Chas Emerick][16] we can now add new dependencies in the REPL to a
 > running project by using the [Pomegranate][17] lib.

-Now disable again the JavaScript engine of your browser and visit the
+Now disable the JavaScript engine of your browser again and visit the
 [shopping][2] URI.

 You should see the Shopping Calculator page showing the default field
 values again and again each time you press the `Calculate` button, no
-matter what you typed in the value boxes of the fiels.
+matter what you typed in the value boxes of the fields.
 This is exactly
 what we expected, because we did not select any node and any
 transformation of the nodes.
 So far so good.